f5devcentral/f5-big-iq-lab/docs/class1/module5/lab7.rst

   |lab-3-1|

-  .. warning:: the AS3 Template cannot be created through BIG-IQ UI but only using the API in 6.1.
+  .. warning:: AS3 Templates cannot be created through BIG-IQ UI but only using the API in 6.1.
                Go to `Module 6`_ for more details on how to create a AS3 Template using the UI start BIG-IQ 7.0.

   .. _Module 6: ../module6/module6.html